 Jeff Barry

 Jeff Barry was a member of A&M Records' artists and repertoire staff.
 He told Goldmine, "I didn't make a whole lot of records.
 I was going through a lot of personal things...but I loved A&M. I had such a good time there, I forgot to make hits."
-Among the work Barry produced for A&M were the single "Chapel of Love" by Robinand Jo, and a Nino Tempo album.
+Among the work Barry produced for A&M were the single "Chapel of Love" by Robin & Jo; a Nino Tempo album; singles by Nino Tempo and April Sevens, and the Persuasions.
 He also recorded his own solo album Walkin' in the Sun which was released in 1972.

 Joined A&M Records in 1972 as a producer.
 His first single for A&M was by Robin & Jo.